Los Angeles Sex Crime Defense Lawyer

 Being Labeled as a Sex Offender in Los Angeles

-California sex crimes are codified under Title 9 of the California Penal Code entitled Crimes Against the Person Involving Sexual Assault, and Crimes Against Public Decency and Good Morals.
+California sex crimes are codified under Title 9 of the California Penal Code entitled Crimes Against the Person Involving Sexual Assault and Crimes Against Public Decency and Good Morals.
 Accordingly, sex crimes are also known as crimes of moral turpitude.

+There are several special considerations involving lewd acts with a minor under 14 defined under California Penal Code 288(a) PC.
 See related: What Defines a Crime of “Moral Turpitude” Under California Law?

 Common California Sex Crime Charges